yxtay/yxtay.github.io/_posts/2020-05-31-blogging-with-jekyll-on-github-pages.md

 Thank you for reading!

-Edit: below are my completed posts on Jekyll and GitHub Pages.
+Update: below are my completed posts on Jekyll and GitHub Pages.
 - [Understanding Jekyll and GitHub Pages][jekyll-gh-pages]

 [jekyll]: https://jekyllrb.com